lee-jiwon/gss-origin-redistribution-ssr/README.md

 ### Notes

-1. The working directory in Stata should be set to the top directory (i.e., the one that includes the folders: code, data, docs, graph, log, tmp).
+1. The working directory in Stata should be set to the top directory (i.e., the one that includes the folders: analysis, data, docs, graph, log, old).
 If using as a GitHub repository, and when stored locally in a folder "GitHub," the working directory would be set as the main repository folder for the project:

     GitHub/gss-origin-redistribution-ssr